 - adopts GUAM budget for the next year;

-- considers a draft of the CHS agenda;
+- considers a draft of the CHSG agenda;

 - considers and takes decisions on other issues envisaged by the present Charter.